Availability

 Adding or changing time off queues a pending change.
 Plenar runs a preview showing how the schedule shifts.
 For example, adding a week of PTO for a team member might push their tasks later, which cascades to dependent tasks owned by other members.

-Significant availability changes (such as extended leave) may warrant a Recompute to re-optimize assignments, especially if auto-assignment is enabled.
+Significant availability changes (such as extended leave) may warrant a Recompute to redistribute assignments around the reduced capacity.